salopensource/sal-saml/README.md

     Sal does not support these at this time.
 1. Under "Feedback":

-    Are you a customer or partner?
-I'm an Okta customer adding an internal app App type: This is an internal app that we have created
+    - Are you a customer or partner?
+I'm an Okta customer adding an internal app
+    - App type: This is an internal app that we have created

-1. Download the metadata file from: "Sign On" tab > Settings > SAML 2.0 > "Identity Provider metadata" link
+1. Download the metadata file from: "Sign On" tab > "Settings" > "SAML 2.0" > "Metadata details" > "Metadata URL" link
-    * Rename the file to `metadata.xml` to match the docker run example.
-Make sure to move this file to the correct location on your docker host.
+    * Rename the file to `metadata.xml` to match the Docker run example.
+Make sure to move this file to the correct location on your Docker host.

-1. Under "Sign On" tab > Settings > SAML 2.0 > "View Setup Instructions", you will find the "Identity Provider Single Sign-On URL" and "Identity Provider Issuer" which will go into the `settings.py` > `idp` section.
+1. Under "Sign On" tab > "Settings > "SAML 2.0" > "Metadata details" > "More details", you will find the "Sign on URL" and "Issuer" which will go into the `settings.py` > `idp` section.

 ## Notes on Google
 1. In the Google admin console click on Apps > SAML Apps.
 1. Click the `+` (plus) button > Setup My Own Custon App.
 1. Under the "Option 1" section, you will find the "SSO URL" which will go into the `settings.py` > `idp` section.
 1. Under the "Option 2" section, download the "IDP metadata" metadata file.
-This will be mounted in your docker container [(see above)](#an-example-docker-run).
+This will be mounted in your Docker container [(see above)](#an-example-Docker-run).
 1. Give the application a display name, upload a icon if you wish, and then click Next.
 1. In the "Service Provider Details" pane, you will need at least the minimum settings shown below:
     * `ACS (Consumer) URL`: https://sal.example.com/saml2/acs/